kogito-ops/puppet-influxdb/README.md

 -   puppet
     version >= 5.5.8 < 7.0.0

+For an extensive list of requirements, see metadata.json

 ### Beginning with InfluxDB

 The module comes along with several configuration files, which you can find in "templates".
+Change configuration settings in according hiera level.

-- InfluxDB.conf.erb and directory influxdb.conf
+- influxdb.conf.erb and directory influxdb.conf
 - service-defaults.erb
 - systemd.service.erb